 Below are 5 Key Differences Between Fix-and-Flip Loans and Traditional Home Loans:

-Fix-and-flip loans are fast and flexible.
+Fix-and-flip loans are fast and flexible a.
 These loans can be approved and funded in as little as 5 to 10 days, whereas a traditional bank loan generally takes 45 to 60 days to close.

 The bank’s longer timeline includes an extensive borrower application, strict rules about property condition and a microscopic look at your finances.
 If anything at all sets off a red flag, a traditional mortgage lender will ask for more documentation, further prolonging the approval process.
 Securing a traditional home loan rarely takes less than a month, which is like an eternity to a fix-and-flip investor.
 If auctions, short sales or foreclosure properties are part of your fix-and-flip game plan, be aware that you will compete with buyers who are executing their purchase agreements while you’re waiting weeks to hear back from the bank.